timandy/linq/README.md

 `If you use java 8 or java 9, it is recommended to replace the complex return type with lombok.var or lombok.val.
 If you use java 10 or later, it is recommended to replace the complex return type with var.`

-- Join not empty elements.
+- Join not empty strings.
 ```
 String result = Linq.of("!@#$%^", "C", "AAA", "", "Calling Twice", "SoS", Empty)
         .where(x -> x != null && x.length() > 0)